Klipper3d/klipper/docs/G-Codes.md

 to a CSV file(s) `/tmp/calibration_data_<axis>_<name>.csv`.
 Unless
 specified, NAME defaults to the current time in "YYYYMMDD_HHMMSS" format.
-Note that the suggested input shaper parameters can be persisted in the config by issuing `SAVE_CONFIG` command.
+Note that the suggested input shaper parameters can be persisted in the config by issuing `SAVE_CONFIG` command, and if `[input_shaper]` was already enabled previously, these parameters take effect immediately.

 ### [respond]